How RIAs can build a tech stack designed to support their team and their culture.

-Sourcing a technology suite that benefits client-facing employees, as well as operational and more technical employees, can help improve efficiency across the business and increase employee retention.
+Building an RIA technology stack that benefits client-facing employees, as well as operational and more technical employees, can help build efficiencies across the business.
+What may not be as obvious – how advisors go about building that tech stack could help improve the firm’s culture and increase employee retention.

 Understanding the Day-to-Day

-Advisors should listen to their employees who are tackling these functions every day to better understand what is working and what needs to be improved.
+Advisors should take the time to listen to their employees who are tackling these functions every day to better understand what is working and what could be improved.

-Adding technology that fits the needs of all employees, not just those in client-facing roles, can improve retention.
-If employees feel their needs are heard and the firm is willing to make changes to support those needs, that can create a much more positive working environment.
-Additionally, looping in these employees in the decision-making process brings valuable insights to the table and helps create a greater sense of collaboration.
+Looping in these employees in the decision-making process can create a greater sense of collaboration.
 When individual employees can contribute to the direction and success of a company, the company's culture can grow stronger.

 We encourage all RIAs to frequently reevaluate how their technology providers are serving every department of their business.
 The technology in this industry is constantly evolving, and seeing what alternatives are out there is a great way to determine if your current providers are the best fit.